harrycornell/Research-Project/README.md

 ## 3. Related Work / Literature Review

-One obstacle for predicting the routes that looters take while transporting goods away from archeological sites is understanding how the political or geographical conditions of a region could influence the routing decisions made by smugglers.
+One obstacle for predicting the routes that looters take while transporting goods away from archaeological sites is understanding how the political or geographical conditions of a region could influence the routing decisions made by smugglers.
 While looting in the MENA (Middle East and North Africa) region deserves unique considerations because of the activity’s relationship to terrorist groups, certain behaviors might hold true  across regions (Proulx, 2013).
 From this perspective, understanding looting behavior at a global level could serve to inform our model for looting in the MENA region.

-There is some anecdotal evidence to suggest that looters often do not take precautions to avoid detection by archeologists or law officials after they have stolen historical goods (Proulx, 2013).
-In this study on regional attitudes towards looting,  Proulx (2013) found that the majority of archeological field-workers come into contact with looters while working.
+There is some anecdotal evidence to suggest that looters often do not take precautions to avoid detection by archaeologists or law officials after they have stolen historical goods (Proulx, 2013).
+In this study on regional attitudes towards looting,  Proulx (2013) found that the majority of archaeological field-workers come into contact with looters while working.
 Further, nearly half of these field-workers have been solicited by looters to purchase back stolen goods.
 Data from this study was aggregated from historical sites located broadly throughout the world, which provides some insight on looting activity in MENA.
 However, this study does not help to explain routing behavior that is dependent on border customs and region-specific faction politics.

 Transporting illegal antiquities has it's own unique set of complications (proper handling, packaging, packing) (CITE), however the methods selected to transport these items over land shares many similarities with the trafficking of other illicit goods (Alderman, 2012; Basu; 2013, Basu, 2014).
 Understanding how these goods are moved over land is useful in informing our transportation models and selecting appropriate variables for study.
 To further our understanding of how smugglers historically move illicit goods over land, a review of current research in the field of transnational smuggling was necessary.
 Transnational smugglers traditionally select two methods to move goods from destination to destination, moving either with stealth or blending in with traditional supply chain movements (Basu, 2013; Basu, 2014).
 Traffickers make these decisions in a rational way, looking to make the most profits with the fewest risks (Medel, Lu, & Chow, 2015).
 Medel et al. (2015) investigated the movement of drugs from Mexico into the United States, using crime data to inform transportation prediction models.
 For these models, an understanding of the mindset of the drug cartels was necessary.
 The movement of illicit goods requires planning and precision, with traffickers often making well-informed decisions about the routes they use, taking into consideration the political environments the goods must move through, the quality of available routes, and environmental concerns that may impact transport (Medel et al., 2015).
 Medel et al. (2015) use these factors in conjunction with socio-demographic and crime data to define their cost for moving drugs along the road networks in Mexico.
 This methodology will inform our own weighting criteria.

 In finding the most likely path that smugglers may take, we are using graph theory to help predict the routes.
-In graphing theory, vertices are points (also refered to as nodes) defined with edges that connect the vertices to form a graph.
+In graphing theory, vertices are points (also referred to as nodes) defined with edges that connect the vertices to form a graph.
 The edges can be unidirectional or bidirectional.
 To use the graph theory to help in predicting the shortest route, the graph is created to represent a geographic layout of a region, in our case the southern part of Mexico.
 The vertices represents the cities that are along the various routes that the smugglers could take.
 The edges represents the paths between the cities which are the major roadways that connect the cities.
-By defining the veriticies and edges to represent the geographic routes in Mexico, a graph is created to help in determining the most likely route smugglers would take.
+By defining the vertices and edges to represent the geographic routes in Mexico, a graph is created to help in determining the most likely route smugglers would take.

 In order to find the most likely route using graph theory, the route with the smallest weighted path will be found.
 To accomplish this, the edges (which represents the routes between the cities) will be given weights based on some attributes.
 These attributes will include the following: